marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ### Spring Security User()s

 Spring Security provides concrete [User]() objects that implement the [UserDetail]() interface.
 This interface is used internally and shold be subclassed when you have specific needs.
-The [User.UserBuilder]() object provides a fluent DSL for describing instances of UserDetail.
+The [User.UserBuilder]() object provides a fluent builder for describing instances of UserDetail.

 Spring Security comes with components to handle UserDetail storage.
 This activity is exposed for Reactive services, through [ReactiveUserDetailsService]().
-The easiest way to use this is by creating an instance of the in-memory [MapReactiveUserDetailService]() provided out of the box.
+The easiest way to use this is by creating an instance of the in-memory [MapReactiveUserDetailService]().

-The next sample shows the use of these components in action:
+To review, we can completely populate a ReactiveUserDetailService:

 ```kotlin
     @Bean